 One of the best reasons to get married abroad is getting to say your “I do’s” in an exotic or exciting new locale.
 A wedding celebration in an international location can also easily transition to a lovely honeymoon.
 The opportunity to spend time learning about a different culture is another thing that many couples like about a destination wedding.

-Getting away from the Nation’s Capital for your wedding also has a great effect on your wedding photography!
+Getting away from the Nation’s Capital for your wedding also has a great effect on your wedding and engagement photography!
 It literally gives you a whole new world of settings for your couples portraits, for example.
 Your destination Washington DC wedding photographer can create images of you and your beloved in front of backdrops that do not exist in the DC metro area.
 Those new and fresh locations can unlock the photographer’s creativity and inspire novel ideas.
 And that lets you get some really beautiful portraiture like what is featured here!

 We created this particular image of a bride- and groom-to-be during a trip to Italy.
 We were in the small Tuscan town of Certaldo for a Fearless Photographers workshop.
 While in that charming part of Italian wine country, we had the fortuitous opportunity to do an engagement session.
 As soon as the seminar concluded, we set up a time to take some pictures of these spouses-to-be.

 Like any good destination DC wedding photographers, we spent considerable time picking out the location for their betrothal session.
 The town of Certaldo is divided into two parts, so we had numerous options.
 We could pose them in Certaldo Basso, which is the part of town in which we were staying.
 That is the main, modern section of Certaldo.
 Alternatively, we could bring them to Certaldo Alto, a beautifully preserved medieval enclave situated up a hill from the rest of the city.
-Given that we have nothing like Certaldo Alto in Washington, DC, we opted for that location for the engagement photos.
+Given that we have nothing like Certaldo Alto in Washington DC, we opted for that location for the engagement photos.

 Sometimes, however, a destination photographer cannot accurately predict what the best setting is going to be.
 It turned out that the road leading up from Certaldo Basso was the highlight of the shoot.
 The path to Certaldo Alto wound a considerable distance from the town, passing through fields and vineyards on the way.
 We could not have asked for a better setting for couples photos in Italian wine country.
 The rolling hills, the rows of grapevines, the older part of Certaldo visible in the distance… Everything looked straight out of a travel brochure!
 Even the sky was cooperative that morning.
 We were treated to a lovely sunrise over Certaldo.
 It was the perfect place for this couple to get engagement photos that only could have been done in Tuscany.